 For additional information on this section of the Notice, please check www.hud.gov/rad or email questions to RAD2@hud.gov.

-Attachment 2A: Financing Plan Requirements and Feasibility Benchmarks
+Attachment 2A: Financing Plan Requirements and Feasibility Benchmarks for Mod Rehab Conversions

 A Financing Plan will not be reviewed until all required documentation is submitted.
 HUD will complete an initial review for document completeness within five business days of submission.
 Once HUD has determined that all required documents have been received, HUD will review the documents submitted.